arievdp/open-flights/README.md

 # Open Flights

-A personal project to learn about using React as a front end for Ruby on Rails.
+A personal project to learn about using React as a front end framework for Ruby on Rails.